Managing Director, Venture For ClimateTech

 A Rochester native, Mark was a career officer in the U.S. Air Force where he served in operational, technical, and staff positions in the United States and overseas.
 He has a Bachelor of Science degree in Civil Engineering from the University of Buffalo and a Master of Science degree in Meteorology from Penn State University.

 Mark works closely with the Finger Lakes region’s Global NY Working Group to help regional manufacturers expand and accelerate the growth of international market share by leading HTR’s Export Assistance Program.
 In a six month pilot, this program developed projects valued at almost $240,000 and NextCorps clients received over $100,000 in financial assistance.

-Jim joined NextCorps as President in 2009, and in that capacity leads the NextCorps team towards their mission of creating entrepreneurship and innovation-based regional growth.
-During his tenure at NextCorps, the organization has launched several new initiatives including a software accelerator program, clean tech accelerator, a statewide Entrepreneur-in-Residence program, and an optics, photonics, and imaging accelerator.
+Jim joined the organization as President in 2009, and leads NextCorps in achieving its mission of creating entrepreneurship and innovation-based regional growth.
+During his tenure, the organization has launched several new initiatives including a software accelerator program, a clean tech accelerator, a statewide Entrepreneur-in-Residence program, and an optics, photonics, and imaging accelerator.
 Through these and its other offerings, NextCorps has served more than 800 client companies over the past 5 years.

 Prior experience includes co-founding the Rochester Angel Network in 2005, which he continues to lead as its Managing Director; experience with multiple startup companies; engineering and manufacturing roles at multi-billion dollar firms; and teaching graduate level courses in tech entrepreneurship.